Menu

 Owned By: Town of Norwell

-This 11-acre property features a 0.4-mile trail that extends through the woods to the North River, just west of the Route 3 Bridge.
-Don’t miss the view of river and marshes at the end of the trail!
-Just downstream where the Route 3 Bridge now stands is a historic site known as Bald Hills/Stetson Shipyard.
+The Masthead Drive Trail is an 11-acre property in Norwell with a 0.4-mile trail that extends through the woods to the North River.
+Situated just west of the Route 3 Bridge, it may not be the quietest place, but the view of the river and marshes at the end of the trail is not to be missed!
+The area is also an unmarked historic site, known as Bald Hills/Stetson Shipyard.

 Features